-I B.TECH- I SEMESTER L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS I SEMESTER 3 0 0 30 70 100 3 Code: R20CC1101 TECHNICAL AND COMMUNICATIVE ENGLISH - I H - I (COMMON TO ALL BRANCHES)
+I B.TECH L Т Р INTERNAL MARKS EXTERNAL MARKS TOTAL MARKS CREDITS I SEMESTER 4 0 0 30 70 100 3 Code: R20CC1102 TECHNICAL AND COMMUNICATIVE ENGLISH - I (Common to All Branches)

 - To enable the engineering students develop their basic communication skills in English for academic and social purposes. - To equip the students with appropriate oral and written communication skills. - To inculcate the skills of listening, reading and critical thinking. - To integrate English Language learning with employability skills and training. - To enhance the students' proficiency in reading skills enabling them meet the academic demands of their course.